Dania-Abuhijleh/fall-2021/README.md

 ```
 also do `pip3 install pythonds`

-then download fall-2021 from this git repo
+then download this repo by downloading the .zip file and extracting it.
 then run an example file like so:

-Input a file with the formula on one line and the list of lists of operators on the next line.

-In the directory where main.py is

-Invoke the command from your terminal with the file path: python main.py '/path/to/example.txt'
+Navigate to the directory where main.py is in your terminal and invoke the command: python main.py '/path/to/example.txt'

 # Windows
 Download Python: